rebitz42/leepawn/README.md

 # LeePawn

-**LeePawn** is a small JavaScript chess AI built for fun, learning, and tinkering.
+A simple JavaScript chess AI built for fun, learning, and tinkering.

 ## Features

-- Small JavaScript chess AI.
+- Simple JavaScript chess AI.
 - Uses **minimax with alpha-beta pruning** for move evaluation.
 - Built on top of:
   - [`chess.js`](https://github.com/jhlywa/chess.js) for game logic.